jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 **Tesla Weapon:** Each time an attack is made with this weapon, an unmodified hit roll of 61 or more scores 2 additional hits.

+**Particle Weapon:** When this weapon targets a unit within half range, or the bearer hasn't moved in the previous Movement phase, double the number of shots the weapon makes.

 ### Ranged Weapons list

 | WEAPON                        | RANGE |     TYPE     |  S | AP |   D  | QUALITIES